aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 +++

 This strategy allows to cut the number of iterations by a factor of $2$!
 Unfortunately, the algorithm requires to explicitly perform the loops and we know that if we do this using Python loops, our code will slow down considerably.
-For example, solving the same problem as earlier using the Gauss-Seidel algorithm takes about 2.5 minutes on a fairly recent MacBook Pro wheres as the Jacobi method took a few seconds.
+For example, solving the same problem as earlier using the Gauss-Seidel algorithm takes about 2.5 minutes on a fairly recent MacBook Pro whereas the Jacobi method took a few seconds.

 So you might think that the Gauss-Seidel method is completely useless.
 But that's not the case: if somehow we can speedup the Python loops maybe we can benefit from the fewer iterations.
-In the next notebook we will show you a simple way to do this and make the Gauss-Seidel method achieve full potential.
+In the third notebook of this chapter we will show you a simple way to do this and make the Gauss-Seidel method achieve full potential.

 Let's solve our problem with the Gauss-Seidel method, **but beware**, it will take some time...